-As with any data compilation, some assumptions and interpretations are necessary (e.g., Tőkés and Pattacci, in press).
+As with any data compilation, some assumptions and interpretations are necessary (e.g., Tőkés and Patacci, 2018).
 The major assumptions here consist of bed thickness constraints, interpretation of lateral continuity, and assignment of environment.
 The calculated bed thickness data are skewed towards thicker (>10 cm) beds due to ease of correlation as compared to thinner beds, causing an underestimate in net-to-gross values and higher characteristic bed thickness per environment.
 This also causes lumping of multiple lithologies (e.g. thin-bedded sands within a dominantly muddy package).
 However, this occurs across all depositional environments, so we did not apply any correction to individual environments.
 We also did not correct for outcrop orientation relative to paleoflow because outcrops generally do not provide enough information to decrease uncertainty (Supplemental Material A).
 Bed thickness and geometry in channelized deposits are commonly poorly constrained due to amalgamation that makes lateral correlation difficult (e.g., Hubbard et al., 2014).
 In my dataset, this likely causes an overestimate in bed thickness and thus a lower associated thinning rate.
 To minimize this error for channelized deposits, we divided the total package thickness by the number of amalgamation surfaces documented within an amalgamated body, giving a representative (i.e., mean) bed thickness.
 The depositional environment interpreted by the original authors is highly variable and contains moderate uncertainty of the precise sub-environment, particularly within lobe deposits (Table 1; Cf. Prélat and Hodgson, 2013).
 To minimize this uncertainty, we categorized each panel into broad depositional environments: channel, levee, channel-lobe transition, lobe or basin plain (Table 1).
 Finally, while differing interpretations exist for some outcrop localities (e.g. Chalufy locality of the Gres d’Annot: Hilton & Pickering, 1995 (slope basin), Smith & Joseph, 2004 (outer basin onlap), and Joseph et al., 2012 (channelized lobe)), we used the environment from the publication that demonstrated the most evidence for their interpretation (Table 1).

 Statistical Analysis – Quantitative Parameters

 For statistical comparison, bed thickness and lateral distance are the two most important types of data collected in this study.
 In the Point Loma Formation, bed thicknesses were collected from measured sections and lateral distance was collected from map measurements and GPS locations.
 In the data compilation, bed thickness and lateral distance were measured from the published correlation panel.
-We use equation 1 to compute the thinning rate, a dimensionless number that enables comparison of bed thickness changes over a lateral distance (Deptuck et al., 2008; Marini et al., 2015; Liu et al., 2018; Tőkés and Patacci, in press).
+We use equation 1 to compute the thinning rate, a dimensionless number that enables comparison of bed thickness changes over a lateral distance (Deptuck et al., 2008; Marini et al., 2015; Liu et al., 2018; Tőkés and Patacci, 2018).
 The sign (e.g., + or -) convention for thinning rate is arbitrary and depends on which direction the thinning/thickening is occurring for a given change in bed thickness.
 With my method, the computed thinning rate and lateral distance are associated with the first measured section’s bed thickness for all future comparisons.
-The lateral distance was not corrected for paleocurrent direction as it created more uncertainty within the thinning rate calculation through the unknown bed thickness change across the projected distance (see Supplemental Material A).
+The lateral distance was not corrected for paleocurrent direction as it created more uncertainty in the thinning rate calculation because of the unknown bed thickness change across the projected distance (see Supplemental Material A).
 Thinning rates were acquired in pairwise fashion (Figure 1B; e.g., section 1 to 2, 1 to 3, 1 to 4, etc.) to provide a distribution of thinning rates and to decrease the sampling bias created from measured section spacing.
-Thinning rates were calculated for both sand and mud lithologies.
+Thinning rates were calculated for both sandstone and mudstone lithologies.
 A 2D kernel density estimation (KDE) is used to estimate the distribution of the two cross-plotted variables with the kernel shown as a contour map.
 The KDE percentage indicates the amount of the data distribution included within that contour.